$184 Million In Bridge Toll Debt

 You won’t be able to ignore your unpaid bridge tolls for much longer.

-On June 8, the MTC’s Bay Area Toll Authority (BATA) reached a consensus to begin the release of multiple toll infringements to the Department of Motor Vehicles (DMV).
+On June 8, the MTC’s Bay Area Toll Authority (BATA) reached a consensus to begin releasing multiple toll infringements to the Department of Motor Vehicles (DMV).

-This new development will hinder individuals who have ignored paying their fares from making car registration renewals until they clear their debts.
+This new development will prevent individuals who have ignored paying their fares from renewing their car registrations until they clear their debts.

 At the beginning of the pandemic, the agency stopped its strategy of passing on outstanding infringements to the California Department of Motor Vehicles.

-Furthermore, the Metropolitan Transportation Commission discontinued toll collectors, compelling drivers to make toll fee payments via FasTrak transponder or a bill delivered to the specific address their car registration falls under.
+Furthermore, the Metropolitan Transportation Commission discontinued toll collectors, compelling drivers to make toll fee payments via FasTrak transponder or a bill delivered to the specific address under which their car registration falls.

 In recent times, the signals suggest a return to the pre-pandemic penalties for drivers who fail to pay to drive across any seven state-controlled bridges located in the Bay Area.